Temoc Suarez

-Cuauhtemoc “Temoc” Suarez (born April 19, 1975 in Mount Pleasant, South Carolina) is a retired American soccer player who spent three seasons in Major League Soccer, two in the National Professional Soccer League and five in the USL First Division.
+Cuauhtemoc “Temoc” Suarez (born April 19, 1975) is an American former soccer player who spent three seasons in Major League Soccer, two in the National Professional Soccer League and five in the USL First Division.
 Suarez played for the United States Under-17 national team and also for the national futsal squad.

 Youth

 Suarez grew up in South Carolina, attending Bishop England High School in Charleston where he was a Parade Magazine high school All American.
 In 1991, he was selected for the U.S. U-17 national team which qualified for the 1991 FIFA U-17 World Championship.
-Suarez and his teammates finished 3-0 in group play, but fell in the second round to Qatar in penalty kicks after the two teams played to a 1–1 tie.
-In 1993, Suarez entered UNC Chapel Hill, where he played on the Tar Heels men’s soccer team from 1993 to 1996.
+Suarez and his teammates finished 3–0 in group play, but fell in the second round to Qatar in penalty kicks after the two teams played to a 1–1 tie.
+In 1993, Suarez entered UNC Chapel Hill, where he played on the Tar Heels men's soccer team from 1993 to 1996.
 Suarez was the 1993 Atlantic Coast Conference Rookie of the Year and a 1994 second team All American.
 He finished his four years at UNC with 47 career goals.